kezhoulumelody/ITCZ-Undergraduate-Project/README.md

 ## Quick start

 You will run these in **VS Code**.
-The fastest route installs nothing on your laptop.
+You don't  need to install anything on your laptop.

 1. Make a **GitHub account** with your FSU email at `github.com`.
 2. Claim **student benefits** at `education.github.com` → "Get student benefits".